Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Introduction

 To tackle this challenge, an exhaustive search algorithm, such as sector scanning, has been developed to identify the best beam \cite{Steinmetzer2017CompressiveMS,5756489}.
 Specifically, in \cite{Steinmetzer2017CompressiveMS}, two stations send detection frames to each other to measure the received signal strength of each sector, and then the sector with the highest signal strength is selected to establish a connection.
 Since the complexity of this algorithm increases linearly along with the number of predefined sectors, such algorithm is valid only for a limited number of sectors.
-To overcome the limitations in terms of scanning speed involved in traditional methods, \cite{9764610} uses machine learning for beam prediction, i.e., the beam prediction is accelerated by pre-training the mapping function.
-Reference \cite{10096315} proposes a model-agnostic meta-learning (MAML), as a model-independent meta-learning (ML) algorithm, to train an initialized model parameter so that it can achieve good generalization on a new task by training one or more gradient updates.
-Reference \cite{9257198} develops a ML-based approach to solve the task mismatch problem by training in a multi-task environment to obtain a generalized initialization model, as well as to achieve fast beam prediction.
-However, when encountering episodically dynamic non-stationary environments for training, we observe that the aforementioned ML-based solutions i) may face the risk of \textit{catastrophic forgetting}; ii) suffer from \textit{overfitting} when handling a limited number of training tasks.
+To overcome the limitations in terms of scanning speed involved in traditional methods, \cite{9764610} uses machine learning for beam prediction, i.e., the beam prediction is accelerated by pre-training the mapping function, which avoids the exhaustive search incurred by traditional methods \cite{Steinmetzer2017CompressiveMS,5756489}.
+The authors in \cite{9314253} propose a low-overhead beam selection scheme via precisely estimating the received power by exploiting the deep neural network (DNN) and super-resolution techniques.
+Reference \cite{10096315} proposes a model-agnostic \textit{meta-learning} (MAML), as a model-independent meta-learning (ML) algorithm, to train an initialized model parameter so that it can achieve good generalization on a new task by using iterative gradient updates.
+Notably, the idea of a model-independent ML is presented in reference\cite{Finn2017ModelAgnosticMF} for the first time, which can be used for any model and learning task trained using gradient descent (GD).
+The goal of model-independent ML is to obtain a pre-trained model, which can then be fine-tuned with only a small number of samples during testing to learn and adapt quickly to new tasks.
+Hence, model-independent ML can help to overcome the bottlenecks involved in traditional machine learning techniques, thereby can be utilized to make accurate predictions with low overhead.
+Furthermore, Yuan \textit{et al.} in \cite{9257198} develops an ML-based approach to solve the task mismatch problem by training in a multi-task environment to obtain a generalized initialization model, as well as to achieve accurate beam prediction.
+Compared with traditional machine learning, the initialized model obtained through ML training can perform beam prediction in unseen scenarios and the accuracy obtained is higher than traditional machine learning algorithms.
+However, when encountering episodically dynamic non-stationary environments for training, we observe that the aforementioned ML-based solutions (i) are prone to \textit{meta-overfitting} when handling a limited number of training tasks; (ii) may face the risk of \textit{catastrophic forgetting}.
+Therefore, it is critical to come up with new mmWave beam prediction solution to tackle the abovementioned challenging problems.